 - Other impacts for our ocean include an increase in intensity of cyclones, ocean acidification, and extreme weather events.

 Record-breaking marine heatwaves are causing mass coral bleaching on the Great Barrier Reef and coral reefs globally.
-Since 2016 the Great Barrier Reef has suffered four mass bleaching events.
-In March 2022 91% of the Reef was impacted by bleaching, and it was the first time the Reef bleached during a La Nina weather event, which typically creates cooler, cloudier conditions.
+Since 2016 the Great Barrier Reef has suffered five mass bleaching events.
+In 2024, some regions in the southern reef experienced elevated water temperatures that broke all previous records for the duration of weeks.
+In March 2022, 91% of the Reef bleached for the first time during a La Nina weather event, which typically creates cooler, cloudier conditions.

 What is coral bleaching?